 1. You hate being corrected

-The French and more particularly the Parisians are happy to correct even the other French speakers!
-If you don’t like it, don’t learn French!
+The French, especially the Parisians, are happy to correct even other French speakers!
+If you’re sensitive to correction, don’t learn French!

 2. You don’t want to learn a language that spread through colonization

-3. If you are too pragmatic and want an immediate return on investment
+3. If you are too financially minded and want immediate rewards

 4. If you are afraid of feeling isolated in your learning

 Since French speakers are spread all over the world, there is a fairly developed network of schools, however, face-to-face courses can be expensive.
 You may also not be able to speak face-to-face on a daily basis with a French-speaking friend.
 If you are afraid of being isolated because you are forced to learn via the internet, perhaps French is not the best language to learn.